acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean &#124; Array&lt;boolean&gt;

+If `true`, the scroll wheels are circular.
+If an array, it can be specified as a per wheel configuration, e.g. for 3 wheels:
+`[true, false, false]` sets the first wheel circular.
+If not specified, if a wheel has more values than the number of the displayed rows, the scroll wheel becomes circular.

+**Default value**: undefined
 ### closeOnEsc {#opt-closeOnEsc}

 boolean

-If true, the popup is closed on ESC keypress.
+If `true`, the popup is closed when the ESC key is pressed.
 ### closeOnOverlayClick {#opt-closeOnOverlayClick}

 boolean

-If true, the popup is closed on overlay tap/click.
+If `true`, the popup is closed on overlay click or tap.
 ### colors {#opt-colors}

 Array&lt;MbscCalendarColor&gt;